SoftUni-Internal/interactive-content/EN/06-Nested-Loops/04-Nested-For-Loops.md

   }
 }
 ```
-Here is an example of a mechanics containing 3 levels of nested for-loops.
+Here is an example of code logic containing a three level structure of nested for-loops.
 ```java live
 int n = 5;
 for (int i = 1; i <= n; i += 3) {